Tyne and Wear Metro: Planned extension to Washington

+In July 2024, Kim McGuinness, Mayor of the North East, provided £8.6 million to fund development of the expansion business case.
+The proposal is to use the Leamside line to provide a loop by connecting from the current terminus at South Hylton to Pelaw, with stations at Washington South, Washington North and Follingsby.

+In June 2025, Chancellor Rachel Reeves announced £15.6 billion of funding for public transport schemes outside London, of which the NECA will receive £1.85 billion.
+This proposes the addition of stations such as Follingsby, Washington North and Washington South.
+This extension, running along the Leamside line will connect South Hylton and Pelaw.
+The NECA confirmed that £900 million of this funding would be used to build the extension to Washington (once the planning process was complete), with the remaining funds sourced from private investment, and with a targeted opening date of 2033.

 Upgrades and development

 Project Orpheus

-In 2002, Nexus unveiled an ambitious 15-year plan for transport in Tyne and Wear, named Project Orpheus.
+During 2002, Nexus unveiled an ambitious 15-year plan for transport in Tyne and Wear, named Project Orpheus.
 The project, valued at £1.5 billion, aimed to extend the existing Metro network, including links to Cramlington, Doxford Park, Killingworth, Metrocentre, Seaham, Team Valley and Washington.
 In addition to this, plans would see the introduction of street-running trams, river buses across the Tyne, and cable cars, linking 29 key corridors.
 The project has since been abandoned, with plans reworked and developed into the Metro: All Change programme.

 Metro: All Change

-Phase 1
+Phase 1 new ticket machines, Simonside, and Haymarket modernisation

 The first phase of Metro's All Change programme saw the start of a £25 million project to install new ticket machines at all 60 stations across the network.
 Unlike the former ticket machines, which only accepted payment with coins, the new machines are able to accept payment with credit and debit card (with an upgrade to accept contactless payment in 2013), notes and coins.
 Automated ticket barriers (at 13 stations), and smart card validators at all stations across the network were also introduced, as part of the first phase of the All Change programme.

 The first phase of the programme also saw the completion of a new station at Simonside, in March 2008, as well as the refurbishment and modernisation of Haymarket, in 2009.
 An upgrade of platforms at Sunderland, and the refurbishment and modernisation of several other stations was also undertaken during this phase.
 Lifts and escalators were replaced at several stations, between 2009 and 2016.
 Phase 1 of the programme also involved the overhaul of infrastructure, including communications, track and overhead power lines, structures and embankments.